 The dataset of item features must contain item identifiers in its first column.
 The remaining columns can contain any number of descriptive features for the items.

 For an example, a typical set of item features might look like this:

 Train the model

-Add the Train Wide and Deep Recommender module to your experiment in the designer, and connect it to the training dataset.
+Add the Train Wide and Deep Recommender component to your experiment in the designer, and connect it to the training dataset.

-If you have a separate dataset of either user features and/or item features, connect them to the Train Wide and Deep Recommender module.
+If you have a separate dataset of either user features and/or item features, connect them to the Train Wide and Deep Recommender component.

 - User features dataset: Connect the dataset that describes users to the second input.

 - Item features dataset: Connect the dataset that describes items to the third input.

 Epochs: indicate how many times the algorithm should process the whole training data.